Smoking Techniques

 smoked2

-Now the differences in types of smoking are known, it is time to determine what we are going to do here.
+Now that the differences in types of smoking are known, it is time to determine what we are going to do here.

 Cold smoking is interesting in itself, but it has too many downsides for me .
 Cold smoking takes much longer and as a busy person one simply has no time for it.
 A salmon can take several days, and a whole ham may even take weeks.
 Plus to keep a fire going for that long is not that easy.
 I also wonder what neighbors will think of the smell that comes from my smoker.
 Especially when smoking fish, it gives off a considerable odor.
 It is also a problem to keep a constant temperature going.

-So the conclusion is simple: On this site you will find mainly information about hot smoking techniques.
+So the conclusion is simple: On this site, you will find mainly information about hot smoking techniques.

 Warning